R9TRH/ProjectUnPOCO/README.md

 Adds Original App Vault Global; used for new Widgets Picker.

-Modded POCO launcher from HyperOS, with fixed crashes, enabled all features of High End Phones, and tweaks to make it look like original HyperOS Launcher.
+Modded POCO launcher from HyperOS, with fixed crashes, enabled all features (even new widgets) of High End Phones, and tweaks to make it look like original HyperOS Launcher.

 # Download
 Get latest release from